HN Debrief

 • p9wl paper

-Historical references and Apple context
+Historical Mac references

-Security and UX side references
+Security and permissions references